 Bitcoin (BTC) was launched in 2009 as the world’s first cryptocurrency following the publication of a paper by an individual (or group) known as Satoshi Nakamoto.
 Since Bitcoin trading began, many other cryptocurrencies have emerged in its wake, but Bitcoin’s popularity remains undiminished, and it continues to be widely traded around the world.
 While the cryptocurrency market is generally characterized by high price volatility, Bitcoin’s high trading volume makes its price relatively more stable than that of other cryptocurrencies.

 Additionally, for FX currency pairs and other CFD products that close over the weekend, traders often close their positions before the market closes on Friday.
-This is to avoid significant losses caused by “gaps”—discrepancies between Friday’s closing price and Monday’s opening price—should unexpected price fluctuations occur over the weekend.
-However, since Bitcoin is open 24 hours a day, including weekends, there is no need to close positions in anticipation of a gap at the start of the week.At Exness, deposits made via credit card or online wallet are processed instantly, even on weekends.
+This is to avoid significant losses caused by “gaps”—discrepancies between Friday’s closing price and Monday’s opening price—that can occur if unexpected price fluctuations happen over the weekend.
+However, since Bitcoin is open 24 hours a day, including weekends, there is no need to close positions in anticipation of a gap at the start of the week.At Exness, deposits made via credit card or online wallet are credited instantly, even on weekends.
 So please make the most of your weekend time and enjoy trading Bitcoin.

-At Exness, you can trade Bitcoin in eight different currency pairs, as well as against gold and silver; however, all of these are CFDs (Contracts for Difference).
-In CFD trading, profits and losses are determined by the difference in price between the opening and closing of a trade.
+At Exness, you can trade Bitcoin against eight different currency pairs as well as gold and silver, but all of these are CFDs (Contracts for Difference).
+In CFD trading, your profit or loss is determined by the difference between the price at the start of the trade and the price at the end.
 If you make a profit, only that amount is added to your margin; conversely, if you incur a loss, only that amount is deducted from your margin.

-Typically, in spot Bitcoin trading, you buy Bitcoin at a low price and sell it when the price rises to make a profit.
+In spot Bitcoin trading, you typically make a profit by buying Bitcoin at a low price and selling it when the price rises.
 However, with Exness’s Bitcoin CFD trading, you can enter a long position during an uptrend and a short position during a downtrend.
 Since you can hold positions in both rising and falling markets, you can capitalize on more trading opportunities.

 Since Exness does not allow users to hold physical Bitcoin, you cannot earn rewards through lending or staking, which are unique to cryptocurrencies.

-"Staking" is a mechanism whereby you can earn a fixed percentage of rewards as compensation for participating in a blockchain network by holding cryptocurrencies such as Bitcoin.
-When staking, the sale of your cryptocurrency may be restricted for a certain period, so it carries risks during periods of sudden market volatility.
-"Lending" is a mechanism whereby you earn interest by lending your held cryptocurrencies, such as Bitcoin, to other exchanges.
+"Staking" is a mechanism that allows you to earn a fixed percentage of rewards in exchange for participating in a blockchain network by holding cryptocurrencies such as Bitcoin.
+When staking, the sale of your cryptocurrency may be restricted for a certain period, which carries risks during periods of sudden market volatility.
+"Lending" is a mechanism that allows you to earn interest by lending your held cryptocurrencies, such as Bitcoin, to other exchanges.
 It is important to note that there is a risk that the lent cryptocurrency may not be returned.

-When trading Bitcoin on Exness, it is important to understand Bitcoin price movements.
+When trading Bitcoin on Exness, it is important to understand how Bitcoin prices fluctuate.
 Doing so will enable you to develop effective strategies and trade Bitcoin based on your predictions.

 Furthermore, unlike other markets, the cryptocurrency market—including Bitcoin—is the only market where trading is available 24 hours a day, 365 days a year.
-Please familiarize yourself with the overall characteristics of the cryptocurrency market and enjoy trading Bitcoin on Exness while minimizing your risks.
+We encourage you to familiarize yourself with the overall characteristics of the cryptocurrency market and enjoy trading Bitcoin on Exness while minimizing your risks.

 Bitcoin trading on Exness is typically most active during New York trading hours (10:00 PM to 2:00 AM Japan Standard Time).
 This is because New York trading hours coincide with a period when the number of participants increases not only in the cryptocurrency market but also in various other markets, such as the foreign exchange and stock markets.

-However, since Bitcoin can be traded 24 hours a day worldwide, there are times when trading is active outside of New York hours.
+However, since Bitcoin can be traded 24 hours a day worldwide, there are times when trading is brisk even outside of New York trading hours.
 For example, after the domestic stock market opens at 9:00 a.m.
 Japan time, Bitcoin trading may occur in response to stock market movements, which can lead to increased trading volume and greater price volatility.
-While Bitcoin trading tends to be particularly active during New York hours, there are plenty of opportunities during other times as well.
+While Bitcoin trading tends to be particularly active during New York trading hours, there are plenty of opportunities at other times as well.

 The value of Bitcoin is significantly influenced by its supply.
 Since Bitcoin operates without a central authority such as a central bank, it is issued by miners and distributed as rewards.
 If Bitcoin were to continue being issued without limit, the market would become flooded with it, causing its value to decline.
 To prevent this, Bitcoin has a halving mechanism in place; mining rewards are gradually reduced, thereby limiting the supply.